A MarketPlace for Small, Local Businesses Focused on Creating More Equitable Access to Commercial Space

 BeltLine MarketPlace Participants

 Strong partnerships make things happen.
 BeltLine MarketPlace is a joint initiative of Atlanta BeltLine, Inc. and The Village Market.
 It is organized in alliance with Atlanta BeltLine Partnership and Atelier 7 Architects and made possible with the generous support of the Kendeda Fund.

-The following businesses were selected to participate in the pilot year of BeltLine MarketPlace!
+The following businesses were selected to participate in the pilot BeltLine MarketPlace!
 They can be found on the Westside and Eastside Trails.

 Please visit each business’ website for their hours of operation.